Getting started

 Expressions

-Primitives are points, lines, circles and scalars.
+Primary examples of these types are points, lines, circles and numbers.
 They're what the generator operates on and what everything is ultimately compiled into.
 Everything else is just an abstraction over these primitives.
-Additionally, scalars can have units.
-Performing addition or subtraction on scalars with incompatible units is an error.
+Additionally, numbers can have units.
+Performing addition or subtraction on numbers with incompatible units is an error.

 let ABC = &(intersection(XY, GH), mid(G, H), intersection(TU, KL));